Mixed Hodge modules and real groups: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Jeff Adams and David Vogan for an email exchange with the second author in 2019 that started this project, and for answering our many questions about real groups since.
-We also thank Claude Sabbah for help with the correct sign conventions for polarized Hodge modules.
+The authors would like to thank Jeff Adams and David Vogan for an email exchange with the second author in 2019 that planted the idea for this project, and for answering our many questions about real groups since.
+We also thank Claude Sabbah for help with the correct sign conventions for polarized Hodge modules and the anonymous referees for their valuable comments.

+We began working on this project together following a learning seminar at the University of Melbourne, and would therefore like to thank all participants for their involvement.